 Once all in house school strategies have been put in place if it was felt that the pupil required further support then a referral would be made, with parental consent, to the Primary Behaviour Service (PBS), Child and Adolescent Mental Health Service (CAMHS) or Hampshire Educational Psychology Service (HEPS).

-At Foxhills attendance is monitored by the Head teacher and Home/School Link Worker.
-The Home/School Link Worker helps parents/carers manage their child’s attendance at school and can support with signposting outside agencies who may offer further support.
+At Foxhills attendance is monitored by the Head teacher.
+The Head Teacher and SENCo help parents/carers manage their child’s attendance at school and can support with signposting outside agencies who may offer further support.

 How will my child be able to contribute their views?